Microchip-MPLAB-Harmony/usb_apps_device/apps/msd_basic/readme.md

 - Use the USB micro-B port J201 to connect the USB Device to the USB Host PC.
 - LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

+### <a name="config_13"></a> [Curiosity PIC32MX470 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/dm320103)

+- Use the USB micro-B port J12 to connect the USB Device to the USB Host PC.
+- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+- Press the switch S1 to trigger communication from the USB Device to the USB Host.

 ## Running the Application